 Ammunition and fuze dug up by builders at a Kent school

+Items of UXO have been found by builders at a primary school in Kent.
 The workers encountered the potentially hazardous ammunition whilst preparing a site for a new build.
-Police raised the alarm and called in bomb disposal experts from the army’s Royal Logistic Corps.
+Police raised the alarm and called in bomb disposal experts from the Army’s Royal Logistic Corps.

 How did UXO come to be buried under a Kent school?

-This never before seen concentration of British military might in the county inevitably resulted in lost or discarded ammunition.
+This never before seen concentration of British military in the county inevitably will have resulted in lost or discarded ammunition.
 Consequently, incidents such as this UXO find are not uncommon.
 Armed Home Guard soldiers patrolled all over the county during WWII and were likely responsible for this discarded ammunition.
-The site was also school during the 1940s, indicating the ill discipline of some soldiers during this conflict.